Skip to content

 Lay-off notice

-The employer must notify the employee personally of the lay-off no later than 14 days before the start of the lay-off.
-The employer must present the reason, start time and duration or estimated duration of the lay-off in the lay-off notice.
+The employer must submit a notice of lay-off to the employee in person no later than seven days before the start of the lay-off.
+The lay-off notice shall state the reason for the lay-off, the start date and duration or the estimated duration.

-The duration of a temporary lay-off must be stated precisely.
-The estimated duration of a lay-off valid until further notice is not binding on the employer, and if the estimate turns out to be incorrect, the employer need not issue a new lay-off notice.
-If the lay-off notice cannot be delivered in person, it may be submitted by post or electronically within the same notice period.
+The duration of the temporary lay-off must be stated precisely in the lay-off notice.
+The employer is not bound by the estimated duration of the temporary lay-off in force for the time being, and a new notice of temporary lay-off is not required to prove that the estimate is incorrect.
+If a notice of lay-off cannot be submitted in person, it may be submitted by letter or electronically within the same notice period.

 What to do if you are laid off?